-• Fixed remuneration of the Chief Executive Officer has been maintained at current levels remuneration • Fixed remuneration increased only for Executive KMP's with expanded portfolios for 2024. • The average increase for Executive KMP's excluding the CEO was 3.8% for 2024.
-Short-term incentive (STI) In consideration of the expectations of our customers, shareholders, and the community following the cybercrime event the Board exercised discretion and reduced the 2023 STI outcomes for Executive KMP to zero. • 2024 Maximum STI opportunity increased from 100% to 120% of fixed remuneration for the Group Lead - Chief Customer Officer in recognition of the impact this role has on the organisation.
-Long-term incentive Medibank's 2021 LTI was tested following the completion of the performance period on 30 June 2023 and resulted in a vesting outcome of 62.3% in line with the terms of the grant.
-(LTI) • This outcome reflects full vesting against EPS CAGR measure with a result of 10.8% which includes costs associated with the cybercrime event, partial vesting against the TSR measure with a performance rank at the 64th percentile against our comparator group and no vesting against the market share growth measure.
-2024 LTI opportunity percentages for Executive KMP members, including the CEO, have been maintained at current levels.
+Fixed remuneration increased only for Executive KMP's with expande The average increase for Executive KMP's excluding the CEO was 3 .8% for 2024.
+Short-term incentive (STI) In consideration of the expectations of our customers, sharehold following the cybercrime event the Board exercised discretion ar outcomes for Executive KMP to zero.
+2024 Maximum STI opportunity increased from 100% to 120% of figroup Lead - Chief Customer Officer in recognition of the impart organisation. nd reduce the 2023 STI Medibank's 2021 LTI was tested following the completion of the perforance 2023 and resulted in a vesting outcome of 62.3% in line with the term of the completion of the performance and the completion of the performance with the cybercrime event, partial vesting against the performance rank at the 64th percentile against our comparance against the market share growth measure.
+2024 LTI opportunity percentages for Executive KMP members, incluming an intained at current levels. ns of the grant.
+In a result of 10.8% which against the TSR measure ator group and no vesting